apache/flex-sdk/README.txt

-January 15, 2012
+January 20, 2012

 Adobe will be dropping subsets of the Adobe Flex code into the Apache Flex subversion directory at The Apache Software Foundation after each subset is approved for donation by the Adobe legal team.
-The first subset will be the frameworks directory, minus the automation, javascript and flash-integration directories.
+The first subset will be the frameworks directory, minus the automation libraries, and the javascript and flash-integration directories.
 We expect the second subset to be the modules directory which contains the compiler.

 Until the modules directory is donated you should follow these steps to build the framework directory.